nicolacanzonieri/telegram-taskbot/README.md

 ```

-Than, at the bottom of the page, click on `$ Bash console here` and run the following command:
+Then, at the bottom of the page, click on `$ Bash console here` and run the following command:

 ```
 pip install python-telegram-bot